TJ Shorts II: 2024–25 season

 As the EuroCup champions, Paris qualified directly for the 2024–25 EuroLeague, where it made its debut.
 Shorts was named the EuroLeague MVP of the Month in November 2024, after helping Paris to an eight-game winning streak in the EuroLeague.
 On April 18, 2025, Shorts was named to the All-EuroLeague First Team, after scoring 18.8 points per game and a league-leading 7.5 assists per game.
 Paris qualified for the playoffs in its debut season, where it was eliminated by Fenerbahçe in the quarterfinals.

 In the 2024–25 LNB Élite season, Paris finished the regular season on top with a 23–7 record, while Shorts won his second straight MVP award.
 On May 17, 2025, he also received the Best Passer award by the LNB.
 He also led Paris to win their first-ever French championship title, by defeating AS Monaco in the finals.

-Panathinaikos (2025–present)
+Panathinaikos (2025–2026)

-Shorts officially signed a two-year contract with Panathinaikos on June 26, 2025, a move widely regarded as one of the EuroLeague’s headline transfers of the summer.
+Shorts officially signed a two-year contract with Panathinaikos on June 26, 2025, a move widely regarded as one of the EuroLeague's headline transfers of the summer.
 After leading Paris Basketball to domestic and European success and earning All-EuroLeague First Team honors, Shorts drew interest from Real Madrid, Barcelona, Efes, Fenerbahçe, Olympiacos, and even the NBA.
-Panathinaikos head coach Ergin Ataman praised the signing saying Shorts was “the most vital player of the season,” adding that his playmaking and scoring “instantly upgrade our roster.”
+Panathinaikos head coach Ergin Ataman praised the signing saying Shorts was “the most vital player of the season,”. adding that his playmaking and scoring “instantly upgrade our roster.”
 The deal does not include an NBA out clause, ensuring Shorts will be in Athens for the upcoming campaign.

+Valencia (2026–present)

+On July 7, 2026, Shorts signed a two-year contract with Valencia of the Liga ACB and the EuroLeague.